Monte Carlo goodness-of-fit tests for degree corrected and related stochastic blockmodels: Algebra and Geometry of SBMs

-\end{enumerate} We then have that $P_{\pi_j} = \{\pi_1,\ldots,\pi_j\}$.
-Therefore, applying the permutation $\pi^{-1}$ to the index order of the equations (\ref{eqn: rewritten dual feasibility conditions}) and to the index order of the variables $y_{T_i,S_i}$ produces a system $Ay = b$ in which $A$ has zeros above the diagonal and ones everywhere else.
-Since the values of $b$ are all nonnegative, this system has the desired nonnegative solution.
-This completes the proof. $\square$

-Our next goal is to compute a Markov basis for the additive SBM.
-Similar to the case of the ER-SBM, this can be accomplished using techniques from toric algebra.
-As before, the algebraic object corresponding to the statistical model is defined using a map which essentially encodes the model parametrization: again, the indeterminates $x_{uv}$ correspond to the log-odds of the edge probabilities, that is, setting $x_{uv}=\frac{p_{uv}}{1-p_{uv}}$ and $t_i=e^{\alpha_i}$ recovers the model parametrization from Equation~\eqref{addSBM} (see also explanations and illustrations following the next Theorem).
-In this case, the toric ideal associated to $\M_{\mathrm{Add}}$ is defined by the semigroup algebra homomorphism

-We denote this toric ideal by $I_{\M_{\mathrm{Add}}}:=\ker(\varphi_{\mathrm{Add}})$.
-The algebra of this toric ideal is intimately described by the relationship between the $\beta$-model and the additive SBM model.
-The toric ideal for the typical $\beta$-model is the kernel of the semigroup algebra homomorphism

-and we denote it by $I:=\ker(\rho)$.
-It is a well-known fact that $I$ is a toric ideal of the Veronese-type corresponding to the $(n,2)$-hypersimplex.
-The toric ideal $I_{\M_{\mathrm{Add}}}$ arises from applying the linear map

-to the toric ideal $I$.
-That is to say, $I_{\M_{\mathrm{Add}}} = \ker(\tau\circ\rho)$, and consequently, any Markov basis for the $\beta$-model can be extended to a basis for the additive SBM model via the addition of some linear forms to its corresponding binomial generating set.

-A famous and well-investigated binomial generating set for a variety of the Veronese-type is a quadratic and \emph{reduced Gr\"obner basis} \cite{St} known in the literature as the \emph{sorted basis} or \emph{sort-closed basis} and it is described in detail in \cite[Chapter 14]{St}.
-In the case of the $(n,2)$-hypersimplex and its associated toric ideal $I$, this reduced Gr\"obner basis arises from a completely lexicographic term order, and its binomials correspond to special $4$-cycles in the complete graph $K_n$ \cite[Chapter 9]{St}.
-We denote this Gr\"obner basis for $I$ by $\mathcal{G}$. \begin{theorem} Let $\M_{\mathrm{Add}}$ be an additive SBM model with associated toric ideal $I_{\M_{\mathrm{Add}}}$, and let $\mathcal{G}$ denote the sorted basis for the toric ideal of the $(n,2)$-hypersimplex.
-Then
+ranging over all such pairs of subsets of $\B$. \end{theorem} The proof of Theorem~\ref{thm: additive SBM model polytope} can be found in Appendix B. Similar to Theorem~\ref{thm: ER-SBM polytope}, this representation is also polynomial in $k$, making it useful for efficiently assessing the existence of MLE.

+To derive a Markov basis for the additive model, one considers the description of the minimal sufficient statistics given at the beginning of the section.
+It is easy to see that the following set of moves indeed lies in the Markov basis, but to prove that they are enough to connect the fiber, i.e. reach all possible graphs with the same value of the sufficient statistics, is non-trivial.
+But the use of appropriate algebraic techniques, based on a famous and well-investigated set of binomials, streamlines the proof.

-is a Gr\"obner basis for $I_{\M_{\mathrm{Add}}}$.
-Moreover, a Markov basis for $\M_{\mathrm{Add}}$ is given by an exchange of edges along any sorted $4$-cycle and the exchange of any edge for any other edge whose endpoints lie in the same respective blocks. \end{theorem} \begin{proof} By \cite[Lemma 5.1]{NP08} the proposed collection of binomials is a Gr\"obner basis for $I_{\M_{\mathrm{Add}}}$.
-The description of the associated Markov basis follows from the description of the sorted basis of $I$ in \cite[Chapter 9]{St}, and its existence is immediate from \cite[Theorem 3.1]{DS98}. \end{proof}
+\begin{theorem}[Corollary of Theorem B.2] A Markov basis for $\M_{\mathrm{Add}}$ is given by an exchange of edges along any sorted $4$-cycle and the exchange of any edge for any other edge whose endpoints lie in the same respective blocks. \end{theorem}